Google Flutter for Mobile Development: is it a Good Idea?

 What is Google Flutter?

 Google Flutter is becoming more popular every month.
-Judge for yourself, the dynamics is confirmed by statistics:
+Judge for yourself, the dynamics are confirmed by statistics:

 As you see, the growing impact of Flutter on iOS and Android app development is completely obvious.
 Definitely, technology deserves our attention!